paradigma-cl/unbreakableID/README.md

 Users can register human meaningful names and securely associate data with them, and only the owner of the particular private keys that registered them can write or update the name-value pair.
 Many decentralized systems have been and can be built using these blockchain networks, such as new, decentralized versions of DNS and PKI.

+The experience presented is the Naming System built on the Stacks and Bitcoin Blockchain [22].

 #### 2.2.1	Blockchain network interoperability
 A user's private and public keys are based on mathematical, and cryptographical algorithms, and they are to be used in the Stacks or Bitcoin blockchain.